 Exodus 19:16-25

-The Lord comes near to His redeemed people at Sinai, but His holy presence demands reverence, mediation, and obedient boundaries.
+The Lord comes near to his redeemed people at Sinai, but his holy presence demands reverence, mediation, and obedient boundaries.

-Exodus 19:16-25 (WEB)
+Exodus 19:16-25 (BSB)

 The LORD comes near to his redeemed people at Sinai, but his holy presence demands reverence, mediation, and obedient boundaries.